thoughtbot/shoulda-matchers/MAINTAINING.md

   removing parts of the API, or dropping support for a version of Ruby).
 - We bump the "minor" part if we're adding a new feature (e.g. adding a new matcher or adding a new qualifier to a matcher).
-- We bump the "patch" part if we're merely including bugfixes.
+- We bump the "patch" part if we're merely including bug fixes.

 In addition to major, minor, and patch levels, you can also append a suffix to the version for pre-release versions.
-We usually use this to issue release candidates prior to an actual release.
+We usually use this to issue release candidates before an actual release.
 A version number in this case might look like `4.0.0.rc1`.

 ## Granting RubyGems access

-In order to publish a new version of the gem to RubyGems, you will need to have been added as an owner.
+To publish a new version of the gem to RubyGems, you will need to have been added as an owner.
 If you want to give someone else these permissions, then
 run: